themejuice/tj/README.md

 ## Windows users
 Since Windows doesn't support UTF-8 characters inside of the terminal, and is picky about colors, you'll have to run `tj` with a couple flags.
 What has worked for me on my Windows machine at home is to run all commands through [git-scm](http://git-scm.com/downloads) with the `--boring --no-landrush` flags.

-This disables all unicode characters and colors from being output, and disables [Landrush](https://github.com/phinze/landrush), which isn't supported fully on Windows.
+This disables all unicode characters and colors from being output, and disables [Landrush](https://github.com/phinze/landrush), which isn't fully supported on Windows.
 To set these globally via the `ENV`, run:

 ```bash
 export TJ_BORING=true
 export TJ_NO_LANDRUSH=true
 ```

-In addition to that, `tj` uses the [OS gem](https://github.com/rdp/os) to sniff out your OS and adjusts a few things accordingly.
-Windows users won't see any fancy select menus or anything like that to avoid crashing (since Windows doesn't support `stty`, which is what is used).

-_I don't regularly develop on Windows, so if you encounter any bugs, please let me know through a **well-documented** issue and I'll try my best to get it resolved._
+In addition to that, `tj` uses the [OS gem](https://github.com/rdp/os) to sniff out your OS and adjusts a few things accordingly to make sure things don't break. _I don't regularly develop on Windows, so if you encounter any bugs, please let me know through a **well-documented** issue and I'll try my best to get it resolved._

 ## Config
 Because everybody likes to use different tools, you can create a `Juicefile` or `tj.yaml` config (with an optional preceding `.`) that will house all of your theme-specific commands.
 This allows you to use a streamlined set of commands that will act as aliases to your per-project configuration, as well as starter-theme specific information, such as deployment configuration, etc. For right now, we'll just stick to the `commands` section.